PP-14 Practical Information for Participants

 Decision 5 (Rev.Guadalajara, 2010) and options for reducing expenditure, the Conference will be conducted in a paperless manner as far as possible.

 PP-14 documents will be made available at the Conference website.
-Participants are informed that a limited number of paper copies of PP-14 documents (maximum two per delegation) will be made available at the Conference venue in accordance with requests submitted to the PP-14 secretariat in reply to
+Participants are informed that a limited number of paper copies of PP-14 documents (maximum two per delegation) will be made available at the Conference venue in accordance with requests submitted to the PP-14 secretariat in reply to Circular Letter 165.

-Circular Letter 165.
 Participants are reminded to bring their laptop PCs with them to the Conference.

-In-conference documents publication and distribution
+In-conference documents distribution

 The Document Distribution Service will be situated in front of the main conference room of the Convention Centre.
 This service will provide pigeonholes for delegations and observer organizations/entities, reserved for